 Smokers should be advised and assisted to participate in a smoking cessation program.
 Anyone who continues to smoke following an acute myocardial infarction is at increased risk within a year of a recurrent infarction (7-fold increase) or death (3-fold increase).
-Following an ST elevation myocardial infarction, continued smoking doubles the one year mortality risk.
-Such an individual should quit or be making an attempt to quit to maintain fitness to work in a SCP.
+Following an ST elevation myocardial infarction, continued smoking doubles the one-year mortality risk.
+Such an individual should guit or be making an attempt to guit to maintain fitness to work in a SCP.

-b) Increased serum cholesterol levels:
+4.1.2 Increased serum cholesterol levels: